 “It’s a best practice to always have an auto Sponsored Products campaigns for keyword harvesting,” says Macfarlane.
 “I take the winners from that auto campaign and move them into the manual SP and Sponsored Brands campaigns.”

-The difference between sponsored products and HSAs is that with sponsored products, you can see which search term produced your ad or led to conversion.
+The difference between sponsored products and HSAs is that with sponsored products, you can see which search term produced your ad or led to a conversion.

 “You can see that your broad keyword ‘lipstick’ led to a sale based on the search term for ‘lip balm’ for your Sponsored Products campaigns,” says Macfarlane.

 “In Sponsored Brands reporting you can see that the broad keyword ‘lipstick’ has a sale, but you can’t see the customer search term that triggered that keyword.”

 Savvy Amazon merchants can work around this by leveraging keyword data from their Sponsored Products campaigns, which shows which keywords led to a sale.

 You can find this information by downloading your Amazon Search Term Report.

 When you analyze your Search Term Report in Sponsored Products, you want to look at the raw data.
 The report will include a variety of metrics (per ASIN if you segmented your report as mentioned above) but the most telling data will be found in: